nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `add applicant n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pos/software engineer`<br>
          Expected: John Doe, with all the relevant details that were passed as parameters is added to MrTechRecruiter.

 1. _{ more test cases …​ }_

+### View average rate of a job

+1. View average rate of a job in MrTechRecruiter

+    1. Prerequisites: <br>
+       a.
+Job must exist in address book. <br>
+       b.
+Average rate already tabulated for the job.

+    1. Test case: `average software engineer`<br>
+       Expected: Software Engineer: 10%

+1. _{ more test cases …​ }_